bat3/vsc-typescript-diagram-generator/README.md

 1. Clone this repository
 2. Run `npm install`
 3. Press F5 to launch the extension in debug mode
-4. Or use `vsce package` to create a .vsix file and install it via VSCode
+4. Or use `vsce package` to create a .vsix file.
+5. Install it via VSCode:
+    * Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac) to open the command palette
+    * Type "Install from VSIX" and select it
+    * Navigate to and select your generated .vsix file
+    * VSCode will install the extension

 ## Development